chanjhana/ML-binary-classifier-using-flask-and-docker/README.md

 # ML binary classification model that classifies images as cat or dog
-To build a web application using flask and containerize it using docker using .H5 pretrained Model for cat vs dog classification.
+This project demonstrates a simple web application that predicts whether an uploaded image contains a cat or not.
+It uses a pretrained machine learning model (h5 format).
+It is deployed using Flask and containerized using docker.

 ## Docker Deployment
 Build the Docker image:    <b>docker image build -t catdog .</b>